OMGLASERSPEWPEWPEW/craft-writing/Writing/Wake/Wake-part-one.md

 	Athey pulls back, her own pulse hammering against the quiet.
 It’s not a glitch.
 It’s an edit.
 Memphis scrubbed the long-range audio so Athey wouldn't hear them coming.
 	The holo continues.
 Memphis's stern expression softens.
 The furrows between her brows relax, and her worry lines become laugh lines.
 Something tender emerges.
 “How’s Tika?”
 	“She misses you.”
 	Memphis perks up, then bolts.
-The capture drone lags; for a split second, the giant hologram displays only the empty concrete wall where she stood.
-Then the feed tears replace the wall with a nauseating streak of red-tinged jungle as the drone accelerates.
+The drone lags; for a split second, the giant hologram displays only the empty concrete wall where she stood.
+Then the feed tears, replacing the wall with a nauseating streak of red-tinged jungle as the drone accelerates.
 	The drone catches up to her.
 The projection stabilizes.
 Memphis pumps her arms, no longer looking at the lens.
 Her blue eyes lock on something beyond the camera as trees blur past her shoulders.
 She's running.
 	Athey grabs the railing, a small anchor beneath the chaotic, glowing storm of her mother.
-She'd watched this part three times now.
+She's watched this part three times now.
 Each time, her knuckles go white.
 Each time, the metal bites grooves into her palm.
 	The jungle blurs into a smear of speed.
 Athey had been homing in on Mom then and realized: Memphis wasn't just hiding from someone.
 She was hiding from Athey too.
-That was when Athey's breath caught—and Koko flared, her fear translating instantly into motion.
-She fell into her lotus position, satellites wheeling away from their routes to converge on the locus of Memphis's signal.
+That was when Athey had seized control of the satellite constellation, tearing the satellites from their orbits to force them to converge onto Memphis's signal.
 	“Tell me where you are or tell me where they are.”
 	Memphis had laughed proudly, lunging over branches.
 “I made you into a real tiger.
 Dad would have loved you.
 	Athey scrubs the footage back two seconds.
 On the feed, Memphis launches into the air again.
 She ignores her mother’s face, focusing on the heaving arms and the rifle.
 There’s a gash on Memphis's bicep and something sticking out of it.
 Something Athey hadn’t seen before—a shard of matte-black ceramic.
 	What uses shrapnel like that?
 	Koko hums: Searching.
 	“Dad would have loved you," the holo repeats.
 “You can’t help me.
 They got me and I’m almost out of time.”
 	“Fine, I’ll find them myself.”
-That was when Athey tried launching three t-drones across the Pacific and found her control of the satellite constellation revoked.
+That was when Athey tried launching three large drones across the Pacific and found her control of the satellite constellation revoked.
 	“Mom!”
 	The jungle behind Memphis's bust shifts again—now a ravine slides past.
 A smile emerges between pants as the background settles on the ravine’s bottom.
 “Athena!
 Listen.
 I am so sorry for this, but I got caught.
 I couldn’t stay away.
 Now they know and they’ll come for you next.
 You have to step down as Chief Resident.
 You have to run.
 Take Tika and Dina.
 You have to go now.”
 	Athey had been frantic then, sweating from Koko’s heat.
-Memphis had balked every attempt to retake the satellite constellation; she had been planning this.
+Memphis had thwarted every attempt to retake the satellite constellation; she had been planning this.
 Now, Athey just sits still, watching the panic in her mother’s eyes.
 Memphis wasn't scared of dying; she was scared for Athey.
 	Athey leans closer to the hologram.
 There, cinched around Memphis's bicep—her command armband.
 It’s in plain sight.
 Something she missed last night because she was too busy screaming.
 Idiot.
 	She unpauses the recording, hating how blind she sounds in the memory.
 	“You trained me for this!” her past self shouts.